 Valarie McWilliams-Jones

 Valarie McWilliams-Jones currently works as an achievement specialist in the Wayzata School District.
 She has spent much of her career advocating for students with disabilities and Black males.
 Prior to joining education, she worked as a children and family therapist and addictions counselor.
 Valarie serves on Education Minnesota’s Ethnic Minority Affairs Committee (EMAC) and Special Education Advisory Committee.
 She also active with Education Minnesota’s Racial Equity Advocate (REA) Program.
-Valarie has been on the board serving in the Congressional District 3 seat since 2021.
+Valarie has been on the board since 2021, currently in the Retiree At-Large seat.

 Peter Ray